banidrum/loan-backend/README.md

 ## The project

 The solution was made in TypeScript, using Express as the framework.
+Jest was used for unit testing and Supertest for integration testing.

 The Node.js version is 14.